South Korea 4 Day Itinerary (Seoul and the DMZ)

 War Memorial of Korea – Memorial Hall

 By the time we have covered two floors of this sprawling IKEA of a building, we’re exhausted and decide to call it a day.
-Some time later (partly because we have forgotten the exit is on the 2nd floor) we leave the museum and make our way through a large demonstration back to the hotel.
-Even missing out an entire floor, we notch up 10 miles of walking.
+Some time later (partly because we have forgotten that the exit is on the 2nd floor), we leave the museum and make our way through a large demonstration back to the hotel.
+Even missing out an entire floor, we have notched up 10 miles of walking today.

 War Memorial of Korea - Korean War Monument